TRANSLATION

 “Artemis wishes to receive my body.”

 Hold on.
-So in the play, Iphigenia learns that instead of marrying Achilles, she is actually getting slaughtered at an altar dedicated to goddess Artemis so daddy can sail his ships to Troy.
-As a literary translator attempting to capture the spirit of both vengeful Artemis and young Iphigenia, “wishes to receive” sounds way too pleasant.
+So in the play, Iphigenia learns that instead of marrying Achilles, shes actually getting slaughtered at an altar dedicated to goddess Artemis so daddy can sail his ships to Troy.
+As a literary translator attempting to capture the spirit of both vengeful Artemis and young Iphigenia, “wishes to receive” sounds way too gentle.
 Lets replace it with a more powerful verb:

 “Artemis demands my body.”